 First things, First: Always thaw lobster tails if they are frozen.
-The most effective way to do this is by placing them in the refrigerator for 10 hours prior to cooking.
+The most effective way to do this is by placing them in the refrigerator for 24 hours prior to cooking.
 If you need them faster, you can thaw at room temp for a few hours, and if you need them right away thaw under running cold water.

 Baking Maine Lobster Tails

 - Preheat oven to 375 degrees

 - Using a sharp, heavy chef’s knife, allow the lobster meat to sit on top of its shell by cutting all but a small amount of the meat out of the shell, lifting it up, and placing it on top.
 Be careful not to cut the shell the entire length.
 To do this, leave the tail flap and one inch above the shell intact.
 You and your dinner guests will appreciate this presentation!

 - Separate all of the meat from the shell, except for the intact area at the tail